Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Numerical Experiments

 To investigate the performance of Hessian averaging more closely, we present selected convergence plots in Figure \ref{fig:cond}.
 The figure shows decay of the error in the log-scale, so that a linear slope indicates linear convergence whereas a concave slope implies superlinear rate.
-Here, we used subsampling as the Hessian oracle, varying the coherence $\tau_{\Ab}$, the condition number $\kappa_{\Ab}$, and sample size $s$, and comparing the Hessian averaging schemes \unifavg\ and \weightavg\ against the baselines of vanilla Subsampled Newton (denoted as \noavg) and BFGS.
-We make the following observations: \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em} \item Subsampled Newton with Hessian averaging (\unifavg\ and \weightavg) exhibits clear superlinear rate, observable in how its error plot curves away from the linear convergence of \noavg.
-We note that BFGS also exhibits superlinear rate, but only much later in the convergence process.
+Here, we used subsampling as the Hessian oracle, varying the coherence $\tau_{\Ab}$, the condition number $\kappa_{\Ab}$, and sample size $s$, and compared the Hessian averaging schemes \unifavg\ and \weightavg\ against the baselines of standard Subsampled Newton (i.e., \noavg) and BFGS.~We make the following observations: \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em} \item Subsampled Newton with Hessian averaging (\unifavg\ and \weightavg) exhibits a clear superlinear rate, observable in how its error plot curves~away from the linear convergence of \noavg.
+We note that BFGS also exhibits a superlinear rate, but only much later in the convergence process.

 \item The gain from Hessian averaging (relative to \noavg) is more significant both for highly ill-conditioned problems (large condition number $\kappa$) and for noisy Hessian oracles (small sample size $s$).
-For example, in the setting of $(\kappa,s)=(d^{1.5},d)$ for both low and high coherence, vanilla Subsampled Newton (\noavg) converges orders of magnitude slower than BFGS, and yet after introducing weighted averaging (\weightavg), it beats BFGS by a factor of at least~2.5.
+For example, in the setting of $(\kappa,s)=(d^{1.5},d)$ for both low and high coherence, standard Subsampled Newton (\noavg) converges orders of magnitude slower than BFGS, and~yet after introducing weighted averaging (\weightavg), it beats BFGS by a~factor of at least~2.5.

 \item For small condition number, the two Hessian averaging schemes (\unifavg\ and \weightavg) perform similarly, although in the setting of $(\kappa,s)=(\sqrt d,d)$, the superlinear rate of \unifavg\ is slightly better than that of \weightavg\ (cf. Figure \ref{kappa1}), which aligns with a slightly better rate in Theorem \ref{thm:main-1} compared to Theorem \ref{thm:main-2}.